SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Running Tests with Different Browser Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Normally Selenium-RC automatically configures the browser, but if you launch
+Normally Selenium RC automatically configures the browser, but if you launch
 the browser using the "\*custom" run mode, you can force Selenium RC
 to launch the browser as-is, without using an automatic configuration.